Get into dropshipping. Manufacturers ship products directly to your customer for you. You get all the upside without any of the inherent headaches.

 Once you make a sale, you’ll use Oberlo to order the item to be shipped to your customer.

-The product selection and fulfillment are handled for you.
+The product selection and fulfilment are handled for you.
 That frees up your time to focus on driving traffic to your store.

 Oberlo has a forever-free Starter plan.
-However, to unlock shipment tracking and order fulfillment monitoring (which I recommend) you’ll need to upgrade to the Basic plan at $30 per month.
+However, to unlock shipment tracking and order fulfilment monitoring (which I recommend) you’ll need to upgrade to the Basic plan at $30 per month.

 It’ll also raise your sales limit from 50 to 500.
 Once you crest 500, you’ll be in Pro territory, which is $80 per month and allows for multiple users as well.